Today... Build Germanium Transistor Projects with Silicon Transistors!

 - Leakage.
 Germanium devices often leak enough that they can bias

 themselves.
 Silicon devices hardly leak at all.
-If the germanium circuit doesn't have

 - Bias voltage.
 For Class-A operation, germanium devices require a no-signal